-Lennart van der Burg, expert and business developer for Hydrogen at ECN part of TNO answers ten pressing questions about hydrogen.
+Lennart van der Burg, expert and business developer for Hydrogen at TNO answers ten pressing questions about hydrogen.

-Hydrogen is the most common element.
+Hydrogen is the most common element in our universe.
 Under normal circumstances it is gaseous and we speak of hydrogen gas (H2).
 Hydrogen is also the lightest gas we know, but under high pressure it does have a high energy density of 120 megajoules (MJ) per kg.
 That is almost three times as much as natural gas (45 MJ per kg).
 Pressurising (compressing) hydrogen gas, however, also requires the necessary energy (about 10%).

 Almost all of the hydrogen currently produced worldwide is so-called 'grey hydrogen'.
 Production currently takes place via Steam Methane Reforming (SMR).
 Here high pressure steam (H2O) reacts with natural gas (CH4) resulting in hydrogen (H2) and the greenhouse gas CO2.
 In the Netherlands, approximately 0.8 million tonnes of H2 are produced in this way, using four billion cubic metres of natural gas and generating CO2 emissions of 12.5 million tonnes.